UbiquityRobotics/learn/support/mcb_pinouts_leds_and_user_power.md

 ## The Main Power and Motor Power Active Leds

-Starting with MCB version 5.0 there exists leds on the MCB board to indicates when either or both of the two main power feeds is active on the MCB.
+Starting with MCB version 5.0 there exists leds on the MCB board that indicate when either or both of the two main power feeds is active on the MCB.

 When the main power is active there is an led on the far left and lower part of the board  that will be on.
 This indicates the main power is active and the board is powered up.
 If this is on but the black power button is off there may be a problem with our ECB, Electronic Circuit Breaker circuit.